Alzheimer's Disease Medications Fact Sheet

 The FDA has also approved Aricept® for the treatment of moderate to severe Alzheimer’s disease.

 Doctors usually start patients at low drug doses and gradually increase the dosage based on how well a patient tolerates the drug.
 There is some evidence that certain patients may benefit from higher doses of the cholinesterase inhibitors.
 However, the higher the dose, the more likely are side effects.
-The recommended effective dosages of drugs prescribed to treat the symptoms of Alzheimer’s and the drugs’ possible side effects are summarized in the table (see below).
+The recommended effective dosages of drugs prescribed to treat the symptoms of Alzheimer’s and the drugs’ possible side effects are summarized in the table below.